 In accordance with DoDI 4715.03 (2018), the INRMP provides for no net loss in the capability of installation lands to support the military mission, pursuant to section 670a(b)(1)(I) of the Sikes Act.
-Accordingly, the INRMP is designed to be integrated in a way that supports the primary mission of operations and training at JBPHH.
+Accordingly, the INRMP is designed to be integrated in a way that supports the primary mission of operations and training at JBPHH, through methods of effectual planning, development, maintenance, and coordination of wildlife, fish, and game conservation and rehabilitation in military reservations.
 Key areas of operations and training at JBPHH are listed in Table 8-4.